 § C-23.
 FILLING VACANCY IN OFFICE

 If a vacancy shall occur in any elective office of the City, other than by expiration of term, the Mayor with the approval of the Common Council shall appoint, except as otherwise provided in this Charter, a person to fill such vacancy until the next general election.
+If a vacancy shall occur in any elective office of the City, by the expiration of term, as in the case of a tie vote, the Mayor, with the approval of the Common Council, shall appoint, except as otherwise provided in the Charter, a person to fill such vacancy until the next general election.
 If the vacancy shall occur in the office of Mayor, it shall be filled by Common Council appointment.
 A vacancy occurring in an appointive office of the City, other than by expiration of term, shall be filled for the balance of the unexpired term in the same manner as an appointment for a full term.
-(In light of the recent close elections, does this section need to address what might happen in the event of a tie?
-Will need some guidance as to the state law on this.
-After Attorney Merzig provided such guidance, the Committee requested that he propose language to be included here.)

 § C-24.
 OFFICIAL OATHS REQUIRED OF ALL CITY OFFICERS